SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/27-chapter.md

 But I never saw him that way.
 To me, he was a man trying to navigate a world that had been cruelly ripped away from him.
 A man grappling with an impossible situation, trying to make sense of the chaos that had become his life.
 I saw his determination, his resilience.
 The way he kept fighting, kept pushing forward despite the odds.
 He was not a failure; he was a survivor.
 A man who, despite the blows life had dealt him, was still standing.
 He was doing his best, the only way he knew how.
 And I was determined to stand by him, to fight with him.
 Because even in his darkest hour, he was still the man I loved and believed in.
 And I knew, with a certainty that ran deep in my bones, that we could overcome anything together.

 My heart beats a little faster as Luca drains his cup and sets it down on the ground.
-The wait has been long and the silence is heavy with anticipation.
 Luca looks at his watch before meeting my gaze.
 His eyes, though tired, still hold that spark of determination, that glimmer of hope.

 "Perhaps he's not coming," I suggest, my voice barely above a whisper, as if speaking any louder might shatter the fragile peace of the evening.